B1.4 Compare and order fractions from halves to twelfths, including improper fractions and mixed numbers, in various contexts.

 Skill: Comparing and Ordering Fractions From Halves to Twelfths, Including Improper Fractions and Mixed Numbers

 Effective and balanced instruction enables students to develop a variety of strategies for comparing numbers.
-Similarly, it should enable students to develop and deepen their understanding of the value of fractions.
-It is through concrete experiences and representations that students learn to visualize the value of a fraction and to develop strategies for ordering, comparing, and relating them to other numbers.
+Similarly, it should enable students to develop and deepen their understanding of the meaning and value of fractions.
+It is through concrete experiences and representations that students learn to visualize fractions and to develop strategies for ordering, comparing, and relating them to other numbers.

 To estimate a quantity, students must first understand the context by drawing on their analytical skills and their personal experiences.
-This often takes the form of a series of mental images which act as a visual cue.
-We cannot stress enough the importance of constantly enriching students' experiences of visual referencing by giving students various situations in various contexts.
-It should be noted that students who are exposed to visual referents and manipulatives, such as fraction circles, counters, cardboard strips and rods, more easily develop their sense of magnitude, which is essential for estimating the quantity represented by a fraction.
+This often takes the form of mental images, which act as visual references.
+The importance of constantly enriching students' experiences to build these visual references cannot be overemphasized; they should have the opportunity to work through various situations in various contexts.
+It should be noted that students who have experiences working with visual models and manipulatives, such as fraction circles, counters, cardboard strips and relational rods, more easily develop a sense of magnitude, which is essential for estimating the quantity represented by a fraction.

 Example

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 38-39.

 Order Relationships

 It is important that students learn to order fractions by comparing them.
 The ability to order and the ability to compare should be based on students' constructed representations of fractions.
-They should arise from problem-solving situations that allow students to develop a sense of the value of a fraction.
-It is this sense of the fraction that allows students to compare 2 fractions and conclude that one is greater than the other.
-In contrast, teaching that is done out of context tends to promote learning algorithms that neglect the meaning of the fraction.
+They should arise from problem-solving situations that allow students to develop a sense of the value of a fraction and the quantity that it represents.
+It is this sense of the fraction that prepares students to compare two fractions and conclude that one is greater than the other.
+In contrast, teaching that is done out of context tends to promote learning algorithms and neglects the conceptual understanding of the fraction.

 It is important to work thoroughly on the comparison of fractions before the equivalence of fractions.
 This is very complex and the comparison serves as a catalyst for understanding equivalent fractions.

-Comparing Fractions by Representing Them Concretely or Semi-Concretely
+Comparing Fractions by Representing Them Concretely or Visually

 This first strategy consists of using a model to represent the two fractions in question.
 For example, let's compare the fractions \(\frac{2}{5}\) and \(\frac{3}{8}\).